DonnieData/python_bigquery-/misc/general_notes.md

 Anaylsis Questions:
 - What type of service requests longest and shortest to complete on average?
+   - do request by age bucket and status
 - waht is the breakdown of service request types?
 - what is the spread of service requests age by day?
 - what zipcode receives the most requests?